tugberkugurlu/sink-or-swim/00-line-count/README.md

     - OK, not reference types maybe.
 Go apperently doesn't have a concept of a reference type, see https://www.tapirgames.com/blog/golang-has-no-reference-values and http://goinbigdata.com/golang-pass-by-pointer-vs-pass-by-value/
  - In order to exit from a command line app, you use `os.Exit(int32)`.
 More info: https://stackoverflow.com/a/18969976/463785
  - When multi-value return is the case from a function call, all values needs to be referenced (if that's the right word to use here).
 Combining this with golang's compiler error when a declared variable is unused, this provides us a safe ability evaluate all the options before proceeding with the happy path.
 However, it turn this creates a very messy code where you have to probably write a same level of handling for each case.
 This seems to be being addressed by [Go 2 error handling proposal](https://go.googlesource.com/proposal/+/master/design/go2draft-error-handling-overview.md).
+ - `fmt.PrintLn` doesn't accept formating directives.
+VS Code started giving the following warning: `Println call has possible formatting directive %s`.
+However, it prints the things out when you pass them into the call.
+For example, `fmt.Println("path does not exist", absoluteFilePath)` prints `path does not exist /Users/tugberk/apps/sink-or-swim/00-line-count/main`.